Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Discussion

+In this vein, an important and intriguing research question is to investigate optimal confidence intervals for the maximum value of a high-dimensional mean vector from IID noisy observations.
+The results in the current paper suggest that the hardness of such confidence intervals must depend on the shape of the mean vector---especially the gap among the leading components---as well as the correlation between the components.
+A special case is to find the most probable entry in a multinomial distribution, which has been well-studied in a sequential setting \citep{panchapakesan2006note}.

+One practical motivation for argmin inference is its use in model selection tasks.
+Broadly speaking, the term ``model selection'' can refer to either identifying the underlying true model (assuming there is one), or finding the best approximation of the data generating mechanism.
+These two tasks are also known as \emph{model identification} and \emph{model estimation}, respectively \citep{arlot2010survey}.
+While it may be more straightforward to interpret model confidence sets in the context of model identification, a similar interpretation can also be extended to the model approximation case.

-One of the main motivations for argmin inference is to select competitive machine learning agents.
-The current proposal can be rigorously applied to the sample-splitting scheme where model training data are independent of argmin inference data (as the setting stated in Section~\ref{section: lasso}).
-However, as in the standard cross-validation, the training and inference samples may be (partially) swapped when selecting best-performing hyperparameters is the goal.
+Take the example of hyperparameter tuning.
+Assume we are given $p$ hyperparameter values in a regression algorithm, each leading to an estimated regression function $\hat f_r$ that predicts a response $Y$ using covariate $Z$.
+Let $\ell(\cdot,\cdot)$ be a loss function.
+Then the best hyperparameter can be defined as the one that minimizes $\mathbb E\ell(\hat f_r(Z),Y)$, where the expectation is taken over both the randomness of $\hat f_r$ and the evaluation sample point $(Y,Z)$.
+The model confidence set problem in this context becomes finding all the candidate hyperparameter values that produce (nearly) the best predictive risk.
+The current proposal can be applied to the sample-splitting scheme where the fitted models come independently of the argmin inference data (the setting considered in Section~\ref{section: lasso}).
+However, as in the standard cross-validation, the training and evaluation samples may be (partially) swapped for selecting the best-performing hyperparameters.
 A collection of associated confidence sets $\{\widehat C_{m}, m \in [\mathcal{V}]\}$ can be obtained for a $\mathcal{V}$-fold cross-validation and one may consider combining them to get an overall confidence set for hyperparameter selection.
-Rigorously integrating the confidence sets is a challenging task due to the irregular distribution of the random center $d_{i,r}^{(-v)}$ defined in \eqref{eq: centered test stat}.
-The centers depend on the specific split of the overall data set and may vary dramatically across the folds for certain flexible machine-learning methods, making the test statistics and confidence sets not directly comparable.
+Rigorously integrating these confidence sets is a challenging task due to the irregular distribution of the random center $d_{i,r}\dexcludingVi$ defined in \eqref{eq: centered test stat}, which will be pursued in future work.